Rob Cordemans

-Rob "Robbie" Cordemans (born October 31, 1974 in Schiedam) is a Dutch baseball player.
-He bats and throws righthanded.
+Rob "Robbie" Cordemans (born October 31, 1974) is a Dutch former baseball player.
+He batted and threw righthanded.
 Cordemans is best known for representing the Dutch national team at the Olympics and other international competitions.

-He has pitched in 107 games in his career in the Dutch Major League through 2015, and had a record of 63-12 with an ERA of 1.00.
+He pitched in 145 games in his career in the Dutch Major League and had a record of 87–14 with an ERA of 1.20.

 He attended Indian River State College, where he was the 1997 Florida Junior College pitcher of the year, but he was not drafted out of college.
-He is a finesse pitcher, and he throws a mid- to upper-80s fastball and an upper-70s changeup.
+He was a finesse pitcher, and he threw a mid- to upper-80s fastball and an upper-70s changeup.
 He played for Team Netherlands in the 2019 European Baseball Championship, and competed for it at the Africa/Europe 2020 Olympic Qualification tournament, in Italy in September 2019.

 Career

 Olympics

-Cordemans has been a fixture on Dutch baseball teams in international competitions over a decade.
-Most notably, he has competed in four consecutive Olympic Games for the Netherlands.
+Cordemans was a fixture on Dutch baseball teams in international competitions over a decade.
+Most notably, he competed in four consecutive Olympic Games for the Netherlands.

 He began his Olympic career as a 21-year-old pitcher for the Netherlands at the 1996 Summer Olympics in Atlanta, Georgia.
 Despite his lofty 6.94 ERA, Cordemans was the winning pitcher in both of the club's games during the preliminary round of the tournament.

-At the 2000 Olympics in Sydney, Australia, Cordemans was 1-1 with a 2.51 ERA.
+At the 2000 Olympics in Sydney, Australia, Cordemans was 1–1 with a 2.51 ERA.

 Cordemans participated in his third Olympic competition during the 2004 Summer Games in Athens, Greece.
 His fourth appearance at the Olympic games would come during the 2008 Summer Games in Beijing, China.